jj09/jj09.github.io/about.md

 <h2>Hi, I am Jacob!</h2>

 I am Software Engineer at Meta.
-I work on [experimental products](https://npe.fb.com/).
+I work on new products.

 In the past, I worked on [Facebook Marketplace Growth Team](/growth-handbook/).